Skip to main content

 Choosing the Location

-Select the specific location where the problem is occurring.
+Select the specific location where the rock is occurring.
 You’ll see locations assigned to you by your administrator.

 Assigning Responsibility

-Optionally assign the problem to a team member who will own the resolution:
+Optionally assign the rock to a team member who will own the resolution:

-• The assignee receives notifications about the problem
+• The assignee receives notifications about the rock

-• They’re responsible for driving the problem to closure
+• They’re responsible for driving the rock to closure

 • You can assign yourself or leave unassigned initially

-If you’re not sure who should own the problem, leave it unassigned.
+If you’re not sure who should own the rock, leave it unassigned.
 Your administrator or team lead can assign it later.

 Step 2: Facts (5W2H Analysis)

-The 5W2H method ensures you capture all relevant facts about the problem.
+The 5W2H method ensures you capture all relevant facts about the rock.
 This structured approach prevents jumping to conclusions and ensures thorough understanding.

 Understanding 5W2H